juicedata/juicefs/docs/en/command_reference.md

 track only specified PIDs(separated by comma ,)

 `--interval value`\
-flush interval in seconds (default: 2)
+flush interval in seconds; set it to 0 when replaying a log file to get an immediate result (default: 2)

 ### juicefs stats